Weak Electron-Phonon Coupling Is Insufficient to Generate Significant CISS in Two-Terminal Transport: Energy-dependent Results

 \subsection{Global Interaction}

 We first discuss the results obtained when analysing Fransson's model \cite{Fransson_PhysRevB.102.235416}, but solving it self-consistently.
 This means that the onsite e-ph interaction is turned off, $\epsilon_1=0$, and we only have hopping assistance due to the interactions.
 We call this the global (G) e-ph interaction model.
 We start the analysis by studying the energy dependence of the density of states (DOS), shown in Fig. \ref{ideal_fig}(a), calculated using Eq. \eqref{density_of_states}.
 In the absence of interactions, the DOS exhibits several well-defined peaks corresponding to the eigenvalues of the non-interacting Hamiltonian.
 The finite width of these peaks arises from the coupling to the real leads, which introduces lifetime broadening and results in a continuous spectrum.
 When e-ph interactions are included, the DOS undergoes a marked qualitative change.
 Quantifying the strength of the e-ph interaction by $\chi$, such that $t_1=\chi t_0, \lambda_1=\chi \lambda_0$, we see in Fig. \ref{ideal_fig}(a) that as soon as the interactions are turned on, the peaks become broader while simultaneously their maximum value decreases.
 This trend keeps up with increasing $\chi$, and for $\chi\sim 0.1$, the sharp resonant peaks present in the non-interacting case are strongly suppressed, and the DOS evolves into a much smoother profile.
 In particular, for larger e-ph interaction, a broad plateau develops in the central energy region, with the spectral density gradually decreasing on either side.
 Compared to the non-interacting case, the overall DOS is significantly broadened, indicating that electron-phonon coupling leads to a substantial redistribution of spectral weight over energy.
 This overall trend is partially similar to the behavior reported in the study \cite{Fransson_PhysRevB.102.235416}, where electron-phonon interactions also lead to significant modification of the spectral features.
 However, there are important qualitative differences between the two treatments.
 In the earlier study, the individual resonant peaks remain clearly visible even in the presence of stronger interactions (see Fig.\ref{Fransson_method_fig}(a) in Appendix \ref{Fransson_results}), whereas in our fully self-consistent calculation, these peaks are largely washed out.
 This distinction suggests that the degree of self-consistency and the treatment of interactions play a crucial role in determining the resulting spectral properties.
-To explore the implications of these changes for spin-dependent effects, we next plot the difference in the DOS for opposite lead magnetizations in Fig. \ref{ideal_fig}(b).
-The resulting difference remains small across the entire energy range and does not show pronounced features that would indicate favorable conditions for the emergence of significant spin polarization.
-This is an interesting result, as it contrasts with the conclusions drawn in earlier studies \cite{Fransson_PhysRevB.102.235416,fransson2025chiralinducedspinpolarized}, where larger spin-dependent DOS differences were reported.
-We then examine the transport properties by analyzing the energy-resolved particle current flowing out of the left lead, evaluated using the integrand of Eq. \eqref{current_definition}.
-This energy-dependent particle current for different phonon frequencies is shown in Fig.~\ref{ideal_fig}(c).
-We observe that with increasing phonon frequency, the peak magnitude of the particle current increases, accompanied by progressively sharper and more well-defined spectral peaks. { This is because for smaller frequencies, the Green's Functions which are very close in energy are interconnected, and the self-consistent evaluation washes out individual special points of the discrete Hamiltonian, and the peaks settle down into smoother curves.
-On the other hand, when the phonon frequencies are larger, the Green's Functions are connected over a much larger energy range, and hence the self-consistent evaluation still keeps the local special energy points of the original discrete Hamiltonian.} However, the energy-dependent lead currents corresponding to opposite lead magnetizations are visually indistinguishable over the entire energy window considered for the different phonon frequencies.
-This absence suggests that reversing the lead magnetization has a negligible effect on the transport characteristics, which serves as an important benchmark for a CISS setup.